-The Company's Audit Committee is comprised of three directors, Kerry Spong (Chair), Thomas A. McKeever and T. Sean Harvey.
-As defined in NI 52-110, Kerry Spong, T. Sean Harvey and Thomas McKeever are "independent".
+The Company's Audit Committee is comprised of three directors, Kerry Spong (Chair), Thomas A. McKeever and John McConnell.
+As defined in NI 52-110, Kerry Spong, Thomas McKeever and John McConnell are "independent".
 Each Audit Committee member possesses education or experience that is relevant for the performance of their responsibilities as Audit Committee members and is financially literate.
 Thomas A. McKeever has over 40 years of business experience in the global metals and mining industry.
 Kerry Spong is an Accountant with over 20 years of experience in public and private practice.
-He has conducted audit work for a wide range of mining and mineral exploration companies, serves as CFO and a Director of a number of junior mining companies.
-T. Sean Harvey holds an Honours B.A. in economics and geography, an M.A. in economics, an LL.B. specializing in tax and corporate law, and an M.B.A. in finance.
-He has vast experience in investment and merchant banking, primarily focused on the mining sector, and has held senior executive and Board positions with a number of mining companies.
-Mr. Harvey currently serves as a director of Perseus Mining Limited, Serabi Gold pcl, Victoria Gold Corp., Sarama Resources Ltd. and Carube Copper Corp.
+He has conducted audit work for a wide range of mining and mineral exploration companies, and currently serves as CFO CFO of Gitennes Exploration Inc, Canasil Resources Inc., and Sierra Madre Gold and Silver Ltd. John McConnell is a professional mining engineer with over 40 years of experience in exploration, development and operations.
+He served as Vice President of NWT Projects at De Beers Canada Ltd. from 2001 to 2006, directed development and construction of the Snap Lake Diamond Project.
+He was President and CEO of Western Keltic Mines Inc. until its takeover by Sherwood Copper Corp. in 2008.
+He is currently Director, President & CEO of Victoria Gold Corp.